Jason2Brownlee/blog/content/posts/border-science.md

 > Pseudoscience consists of statements, beliefs, or practices that claim to be both scientific and factual but are incompatible with the scientific method.

+## Fringe Science

-Wikipedia has "[Fringe Science](https://en.wikipedia.org/wiki/Fringe_science)" which seems different again, e.g. fake science.
+Wikipedia has something called "[Fringe Science](https://en.wikipedia.org/wiki/Fringe_science)" which seems different again, e.g. fake science.

 > Fringe science refers to ideas whose attributes include being highly speculative or relying on premises already refuted.
 Fringe science theories are often advanced by people who have no traditional academic science background, or by researchers outside the mainstream discipline.